 All offers of employment will be subject to the receipt of a minimum of two references which are considered satisfactory by the School.
 One of the references must be from the applicant's current or most recent employer.
 If the current / most recent employment does / did not involve work with children, then the second reference should be from the employer with whom the applicant most recently worked with children.
 The referee should not be a relative.
 References will always be sought and obtained directly from the referee and their purpose is to provide objective and factual information to support appointment decisions.
 All referees will be asked:

 - Whether they believe the applicant is suitable for the job for which they have applied

-- Whether the applicant has not been radicalised so that they do not support terrorism or any form of "extremism".

 - The applicant's dates of employment.

 - Salary.

 - Job titles.

 - Duties.

 - Reason for leaving.

-- Disciplinary record.

-- Whether the applicant has ever been the subject of disciplinary procedures involving issues related to the safety and welfare of children (including any in which the disciplinary sanction has expired)

-Whether any allegations or concerns have been raised about the applicant that relate to the safety and welfare of children or young people or behaviour towards children or young people.
+- Disciplinary record. - Whether the applicant has ever been the subject of disciplinary procedures involving issues related to the safety and welfare of children (including any in which the disciplinary sanction has expired) - Whether any allegations or concerns have been raised about the applicant that relate to the safety and welfare of children or young people or behaviour towards children or young people.